ddelong/ddelong.github.io/_posts/2005-11-02-mac-os-x-1043-and-a-long-overdue-powerbookmac-overview.md

   * Addresses an issue in which Mail might prompt you to download items attached to an IMAP email message more than once.
   * In the Fonts & Colors preferences in Mail, you can now customize the font used in the list of Mailbox names.
   * Smart Mailboxes that use &#8220;Entire Message Contains&#8221; and another criteria with the &#8220;any&#8221; qualifier now work as expected.
-  * Smart Groups of addresses can now be dragged from Address Book to a message&#8217;s To, Cc, or Bcc field.
+  * Smart Groups of addresses can now be dragged from Address Book to a message's To, Cc, or Bcc field.
   * The number of messages in a Smart Mailbox are now displayed in the title bar.
   * Pressing Tab while composing a Mail message now inserts a tab character, instead of four spaces.
   * Accounts created in Mail after installing this update will avoid an issue in which .Mac mail could not be sent if the Internet Service Provider blocks port 25.